iabdrahim/hermes/README.md

 ## The project has the following routes:

-    /: Home page with a form to create a new letter.
-    /login: Login page for users to log in to their account.
+    -/: Home page with a form to create a new letter. c/login: Login page for users to log in to their account.
-    /signup: Signup page for new users to create an account.
+    -/signup: Signup page for new users to create an account.
-    /letter/:id: Page to view a single letter by its ID.
+    -/letter/:id: Page to view a single letter by its ID.

 ## API Endpoints

 The project has the following API endpoints:

-    POST /api/auth/signup: Creates a new user account.
+    -POST /api/auth/signup: Creates a new user account.
-    POST /api/auth/login: Logs in a user and returns a JWT token.
+    -POST /api/auth/login: Logs in a user and returns a JWT token.
-    POST /api/letters: Creates a new letter and stores it in the database.
+    -POST /api/letters: Creates a new letter and stores it in the database.
-    GET /api/letters: Returns a list of all letters for the current user.
+    -GET /api/letters: Returns a list of all letters for the current user.
-    GET /api/letters/sent: Returns a list of all letters sent by the current user.
+    -GET /api/letters/sent: Returns a list of all letters sent by the current user.
-    GET /api/letters/received: Returns a list of all letters received by the current user.
+    -GET /api/letters/received: Returns a list of all letters received by the current user.
-    GET /api/letters/:id: Returns a single letter by its ID.
+    -GET /api/letters/:id: Returns a single letter by its ID.
-    PUT /api/letters/:id: Updates a letter by its ID.
+    -PUT /api/letters/:id: Updates a letter by its ID.
-    DELETE /api/letters/:id: Deletes a letter by its ID.
+    -DELETE /api/letters/:id: Deletes a letter by its ID.

 ## License